cole-h06/verity-research/README.md

 # Problem

-When sources disagree, deciding what to trust becomes difficult.
+When sources disagree, deciding which information to trust becomes difficult.
 Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

 # Core Challenge